aichemydev/testgold/docs/introduction.rst

    :alt: TestGold Dashboard Page

-The Dashboard has a summary of all the TestRuns run until now.
+The Dashboard provides an overview of the lifetime productivity improvements and test statistics.
 It tells you how much time you have saved , the total number of healing and suggestions etc.